 First, note the difference between private property and a Canopy Road Protection Zone.
 Counties own and maintain canopy roads, or those with at least 50% of their overhead canopy made up of native trees.

-There are some 24 miles of canopy roads in Sarasota county.
+There are some 24 miles of canopy roads in Sarasota County.
 To note if one borders your property, check with the county clerk before assuming that you can complete tree removal outside your home or business, as those roads might be designated as canopy roads.
+If not, you're likely free to do all the tree trimming and tree removal work you'd like.

 Since mangroves are so vital for Florida’s ecosystem and even the protection of property, you will need a Sarasota County tree permit before trimming or removing them!
 The county does note your right to a water view as well as conservation of soil and other factors but ensure you check with the county before trimming or removing any mangroves on or near your property.